 The equitable distribution attorneys of Jacobs Berger, LLC have extensive experience helping clients navigate the waters of complex division of debts in a divorce.
 We take the approach that each case is an opportunity to help our clients build a financially secure foundation for their family’s future.
 Our legal team takes the time to understand your unique needs and concerns in order to offer dynamic and personalized solutions as we have done for clients in New Jersey towns including Morristown, Randolph, Madison, Morris Township, Tewksbury, Rockaway, and all of Morris County.

 Call our office today for a confidential and comprehensive Strategic Planning Session with one of our qualified divorce and family law attorneys regarding your division of assets including any outstanding debt.

 Debt and Divorce Lawyers Discuss Marital vs. Individual Debt

 New Jersey is an equitable distribution state.
 What this means for individuals going through a divorce is that all assets and debts which are determined to be marital property are to be divided equitably (fairly) though not necessarily equally.
 Similar to major purchases, if a debt was accrued during a marriage it will most likely be considered marital debt.
 This will be the case even if a debt was brought about by the actions of one spouse or the name on the loan or credit card is just one person.

 If, however, a debt existed before the time of your marriage, that debt may be considered separate.
 Additionally, if a debt was incurred by a spouse illegally or deceitfully, that debt may be exempt from the asset division process.
 An example might be a spouse with a gambling issue taking out a personal loan to pay off gambling losses without informing his or her spouse.
 Not only did the offending spouse intentionally withhold critical financial information, his/her activities may also have been unlawful by nature.

-When is it Best to Pay off Existing Debt Before a Divorce in Morris County?
+When is it Best to Pay off Existing Debt Before a Divorce?